 The White Lake Residents Association is a Certified Registered Not-for-profit Society that was incorporated in 2008 to help serve the needs of the community and help protect its values and the health of the White Lakes and surrounding environment.
 All actions performed by the WLRA are by local volunteers who donate hundreds of hours toward the benefit of all community residents.
 WLRA was initially formed to address residents' concerns of planned logging in the surrounding hills.
-Over the past ten years the society has become an advocate and voice regarding a plethora of varied subjects.
+Over the past years the society has become an advocate and voice regarding a plethora of varied subjects with a residential perspective.

 Who makes up the WLRA?